-Animation & Games, Communication & Culture, Emerging Media Art
+Animation & Games, Communication & Culture, Critical Media Studies, Emerging Media Art

 Critical Theory, Media Studies, Intersectional Identities, Cultural Studies, Race, Class, Gender, Sexuality, Disability Studies, Labor Studies, Game Studies, Experimental Games, Science and Technology Studies, Fan Studies

 Learn how faculty, research, creative practice, and future-making are connected at ATEC.